 Internal links will help ensure that the crawler will reach those pages too.

-You know why optimizing internal links is so important, and how to monitor your progress.
-So now, let’s discuss how to leverage your internal linking to help boost your site’s authority, and in turn, visibility in search.
+These best practices will help you leverage your internal linking to help increase your site’s authority, and in turn, visibility in search.

 Search engines use both internal links and canonical tags to establish the relative importance between the two pages you interlink.

-And surely, if the two contradict as in internal link and the canonical tag pointing to different URLs, the search engine might trust the link more.
-But at the same time, the canonical tag might be actually pointing to the preferred URL.
+And surely, if the two contradict (i.e. internal link and the canonical tag pointing to different URLs) the search engine might trust the link more.
+But at the same time, the canonical tag might actually point to the preferred URL.

 So, as a first step, establish whether your internal links and canonical tags match.

-By doing so, you’ll create a complete synergy between the link, the canonical tag and the sitemap.
+Updating your sitemap with those links will create a complete synergy between the link, the canonical tag, and the sitemap.

 Another element that can seriously boost your authority, not to mention help Google index more of your content, is PR.
 I’ve already hinted at this earlier in this article.